PelionIoT/mbed-connector-api-python/docs/source/intro.md

 Intro
 =====

 The mdc-api-python module is an interface between a python application and the `connector.mbed.com REST API <https://docs.mbed.com/docs/mbed-device-connector-web-interfaces>`_.
+This module enables you to write python programs that use mbed Device Connector.
+All features of the mbed Device Connector REST interface are exposed through this package.

 Requirements
 -------------